 Sparrowfare’s Music, Meaning and a Piece of Maria is not only a plug for my favorite new podcast, but a reflection on the way technology diminished my enjoyment of music purchases.
 And here’s a hopeful note: it’s also about how Song & Story: a podcast devoted to conversations with songwriters about their songs helped fill the music void I didn’t know I had.
 You have to hear this podcast!

-Reads & Other Seeds, Sparrowfare’s occasional email newsletter, is the perfect way to stay connected.
-It’s a short read with personal updates and helpful links for wayfarers and true believers like you.
+Sparrowfare’s email newsletter is the perfect way to follow Sparrowfare.
+It’s a short seed-source linking you to Sparrowfare’s recent posts plus links to inspiration and information for wayfarers and true believers like you.
 Subscribe here and receive Flight Fuel: Sparrowfare’s eclectic playlist of hope-filled songs for realistic optimists (we don’t deny life’s pain, but insist on finding a way through).